Header image by: r. nial bradshaw

 The other main cause of headaches is muscle strain, which can be a result of physical activity, bad posture, or stress.
 In this case, increasing hydration is known to loosen muscles due to properly hydrating the muscle cells, and can aleviate tightness.
-So after a hard cardio workout, or a night of bad sleep positions, drinking more water will help loosen the muscles causing the headache.
+So after a hard cardio workout, or a night of bad sleep positions with no maternity pillow, drinking more water will help loosen the muscles causing the headache.

 Finally, a 2005 study by the Department of General Practice of the Maastricht University in the Netherlands, titled “A randomized trial on the effects of regular water intake in patients with recurrent headaches” studied 100 people that had chronic headaches, and concluded that drinking more water (about a liter per day over your normal water intake) is a natural solution to chronic headaches, with 47% of the group showing improvement in relief of frequent headaches.

 Caffeine on the other hand has a sort of boomerang effect with headaches.
 Many people feel that drinks with caffeine, like soda or coffee, help take away the headache, but since caffeine tends to dehydrate you, it is only a temporary aid, and can actually do more damage than good.

 So the ovbious way to fight a headache is to not get it in the first place.
 Here are 4 ways to keep headaches out of your life: